We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-If you find that an Epsom salt bath relaxes you and soothes your aches, then knock yourself out.
+If you find that an Epsom salt bath relaxes you and soothes your aches, then go for it.
 But there aren’t any high quality studies that back their benefits.

-A warm bath can help your blood vessels dilate and bring down blood pressure.
+A warm bath might help your blood vessels dilate and bring down blood pressure.